gregnz/stocks/NVDA.md

 ### Nvidia products
-- DGX-1 - Computer + AI frameworks Nvidia Cloud 149,000
+- DGX-2 - AI System ("worlds most powerful").
+Computer + AI frameworks
 - Drive - System on a chip for Autonomous vehicles
 - GeForce - Gaming GPUs - Note, these are incorporated into graphics cards.
 - Virtual GPU - Share a remote GPU with laptop/desktop clients, i.e., the GPU is running in the cloud, the processing takes place there and the data is sent back to the client.
 Not quite sure who owns/runs the hardware.
 - Jetson - “Credit card sized supercomputers” - Embedded AI computing.
 So if you want onboard AI (e.g.: train in AWS, transfer for inference on mobile robots/machines) [$580USD]
 - Quadro - Pro-version GeForce [more precise, ‘better’] cards for use in high end visualisation (e.g.: Weta, Oil and Gas etc).
 I believe Nvidia manufacturer these cards, rather than just the chips.
 They’re heaps more expensive than the equivalent GeForce.
 - Shield TV - 4K HDR STREAMING MEDIA PLAYER - GD: Does anyone use this?
 Seems pretty random.
 Seems to have access to GeForce Now which suggests that games are rendered in Nvidia cloud and streamed to the Shield? - yep, but still very much in beta - not sure how this would deal with latency.
 - Tesla - Tesla is the AI focused card which implements the Volta-spec (as opposed to Pascal-spec etc).
 Tesla is designed to be deployed into data centres.
 This is the big growth area for Nvidia.
-I imagine this will be hard to keep up.
 - Tegra - Their mobile 'System on a chip'.
 Used in the Nintendo switch, and I think the MSFT Surface 2, as well as Drive.
 From the Q4 2018 CFO summary, "Tegra Processor business revenue includes SOC modules for the Nintendo Switch gaming console and development services.
 Also included is automotive revenue of $132 million...incorporating infotainment modules, production DRIVE PX platforms, and development agreements for self-driving cars."

 # Segments
-In their 2018 investor presentation, Nvidia break out the big segments:
+In their 2018 investor presentation, Nvidia break out their big segments:

 1. Gaming [GeForce]
 2. Pro-visualisation [Quadro]